vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_1.md

 ## OOP in C

 Syslog-ng is written in C but simulates some object-oriented programming features.
-It is important to know how this is done, before going into plugin programming.
+It is important to know a bit about how this is done, before going into plugin programming.

 Structs are used to represent classes.
 The first field of any struct that represents a subclass is `super`.
 The type of `super` is the struct that represents the superclass.
 This type is not a pointer.